 Supporting documents

-Credit, on the basis of prior formal learning or recognition of skills and knowledge, through the credit transfer process towards Federation University Australia’s Higher Education awards, is available to students.
-Credit can accelerate student progress, completion and mobility, however, the integrity of Federation University awards is paramount and credit will not be granted if it would impair the integrity of the award, or reduce a student’s likelihood of success in the course.
+Credit, on the basis of prior formal learning or recognition of skills and knowledge, through the credit transfer process towards Federation University’s Higher Education awards, is available to students.
+Credit can accelerate student progress, completion and mobility, however, the integrity of Federation University awards are paramount and credit will not be granted if it would impair the integrity of the award or reduce a student’s likelihood of success in the course.

 Credit arrangements for students are made on the basis of: